-- FORMAL TIER (Regional Championships)
+- FORMAL TIER (Prime Championships)

 The organization of various events depend on the tier, but are generally speaking:

-- FORMAL TIER events, Regional Championships, are also organized by Local Game Stores, but supply is much more limited.
+- FORMAL TIER events, Prime Championships, are also organized by Local Game Stores, but supply is much more limited.
 Not all Game Stores will receive a kit, and they need to apply for it from Fantasy Flight Games Organized Play department.

 3. WHAT ARE TOURNAMENT PRIZES LIKE?